tidymodels/recipes/tests/testthat/_snaps/basics.md

       bake(sp_signed, new_data = biomass_te)
     Condition
       Error in `bake()`:
-      * At least one step has not been trained. i Please run `recipes::prep()`.
+      x At least one step has not been trained. i Please run `recipes::prep()`.

 ---